matborowiak/react-course-projects/README.md

-# react-course-projects
+# indecision-app
-These are my React projects for the course led by Andrew Mead
+This is my React project for the course led by Andrew Mead